 Scene 13 - Kayah - Inner Ruins

 A strange balance pulled the darkness toward the inner ruins.
 At a distance, its silhouette seemed to shift, like a detached hill adrift in shallow waters.
-The air's subtle sway infected the space within a sufficient proximity, along with sinking dream-like miasma which pulled heavy on the surrounding structures.
+The air's subtle sway infected the space within a sufficient proximity, along with sinking dream-like miasma that pulled heavy on the surrounding structures.
 The light seemed to float away; the only prisoner allowed to escape from the heavy shadows.
 A crown of towering turrets exuded a grandeur from the ancient palace stronghold, even through the inevitability of decay.
 Collusions of time, rot, and gravity failed to topple the ominous masonry.
 Under Old Caechora's thickest gloom, Kayah and her lonesome survivors gathered resolve and a few breaths.

 With her board and bright knot in hand, Kayah practiced step one.
 An excuse to let a plan catch up with her instinctive choice to flee.
 Running had always worked for dangers in Old Caechora and the Abysm.
 A flooding tunnel, a forecasting tremor, a perilous cutthroat.
 Despite their differences, they shared a common solution.
 Impersonal dangers required that Kayah simply remove herself from the situation.
 This felt different, though, from the impersonal, the senseless disasters and distractible threats.
 The executioner was coming and for her alone.
 It wasn't the strange weapon or the rambling that she feared.
 It was the fires within those cindered eyes.